embeddednodejs/embeddednodejs.github.io/content/ch_3.md

 <img style="width: 350px" src="/images/espruino_bot.png">

-The Espruino does not support the computing power for image processing currently.
+The Espruino does not have the processing power to manipulate images currently.
 But it is is possible to hook a [super hacky low res camera to an Espruino](http://www.espruino.com/ADNS5050)

+# The Espruino Compiler

+The [Espruino compiler](http://www.espruino.com/Compilation)  is special in the sense that there is no bytecode in Espruino, but it executes JavaScript as it parses it.

+It is also possibly to run Assembler code out of JavaScript, as shown [here](http://www.espruino.com/Assembler) and [here](https://github.com/espruino/EspruinoTools/blob/gh-pages/plugins/assembler.js).

+With this approach, it is possible to use real ARM assembly in your JS - it doesn't have 100% of the Thumb instructions, but is good enough for most things.